gameramante/TruckersMPStatus/README.md

 # TruckersMPStatus
-Request the TruckersMP API and prints the using using Python.
+Request the TruckersMP API and prints the result using using Python.